sympy/sympy/doc/src/modules/holonomic/represent.rst

 .. module:: sympy.holonomic.holonomic

-Class :class:`DifferentialOperator` is used to represent the annihilator but we can create a differential operator easily using the function :func:`DifferentialOperators`.
+Class :class:`DifferentialOperator` is used to represent the annihilator but we create differential operators easily using the function :func:`DifferentialOperators`.
 Class :class:`HolonomicFunction` represents a holonomic function.

 Let's explain this with an example: